jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 Any risk that is rated as `Medium` or `Low` is something that can be slightly delayed and prioritized with and against normal work.
 This is not something that should be delayed indefinitely and requires a plan of action that describes when it will be addressed, or at the very least when it will be evaluated again.
 Just remember before making the decision to put off quality that will incur these risks that you include a plan for addressing them.

-Any risk that is rated as `Trivial` is as close to a safe bet as you can get.
-These risk may not be worth addressing.
+Any risk that is rated as `Trivial` is as close to a safe bet as you can get and may not be worth addressing.

 ## Summary ##

 Stop talking about "Technical Debt" in generic terms.
 Measure and evaluate the risk associated with the IT solution.
-You don't have to use the framework laid out in this article, but use something.
-And then apply that framework to making decisions about trade offs between time to market and system design.
+You don't have to use the framework laid out in this article but use something.
+And then apply that framework to making decisions about tradeoffs between time to market and system design.

 If you decide to use the framework given here, there is still work to do.
 You need to decide what qualifies each measure to have a value of one, five and each number between.
 I cannot decide that for you, as I don't have your context.

 It is also possible the measures I have laid out in this article are incomplete, or even don't match what you need.
 If that is so, find others.

 My call to action for you is to decide on something to measure the potential risk associated to your IT infrastructure parts.
-Then weigh those risks against potential gains as we develope new solutions.
+Then weigh those risks against potential gains as we develop new solutions.
 Make meaningful decisions as to when you tackle risk or invest in new opportunities.

 ## Additional Reading ##